kingdonb/kuby_test/README.md

   # ...
 ```

+Each commit on the `main` branch results in a build and push.
+The destination repo is defined in `kuby.rb` in the `docker` block, through the `image_url` method.

 In `credentials.yml.enc` we have stored some encrypted values in `app_creds` according to [the Kuby guide](https://getkuby.io/docs/#configuring-docker).
 We placed a value in `KUBY_DOCKER_USERNAME` that is used as an `imagePullSecret`, and a corresponding token in `KUBY_DOCKER_PASSWORD` which should not be given write access to the package registry.
 This is for secure image pull access only, (and could be omitted altogether for public images.)

-By using an environment variable instead of storing a PAT in the rails encrypted credentials file, we can enable using ambient credentials with Kuby to substitute a token with `write:packages` when needed.
+By using an environment variable instead of storing a PAT in the rails encrypted credentials file, we can enable using ambient credentials with Kuby to substitute a token with `write:packages` only when needed.
 If a private repo is used, be aware that a token with `read:packages` will also be needed at build-time, as Kuby assets images include a copy of the assets' prior version, so the builder needs to be able to pull from the registry.

-We can add a repository secret `CR_PAT` (or anything else other than `GITHUB_TOKEN`) and populate it with a Personal Access Token scoped for `write:packages` as described in [GitHub Docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
-This may be helpful for creating a new package, when no existing package repository already falls within the git repository's scope.
+We can add a repository secret `CR_PAT` (or anything else other than `GITHUB_TOKEN`) and populate it with an un-scoped Personal Access Token for `write:packages` as described in [GitHub Docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+This may be helpful and necessary for admin creating a new package at first, when no existing package repository already falls within the git repository's scope.

-If you still need to create a package registry on `ghcr.io`, you can start by generating a Personal Access Token now.
+If you still need to create a package registry on `ghcr.io`, you can go ahead and start by generating a Personal Access Token now.

 Creation of a new GitHub package happens implicitly when the first image is pushed.
-If the package registry name doesn't match the source repository, it may also be necessary to [connect the repo to the package](https://docs.github.com/en/packages/learn-github-packages/connecting-a-repository-to-a-package) since GitHub won't be able to connect them implicitly.
+So use your PAT to push any image to the registry you wish to create.
+If the package registry name doesn't match the source repository (or perhaps even if it does match), it may also be necessary to [connect the repo to the package](https://docs.github.com/en/packages/learn-github-packages/connecting-a-repository-to-a-package) since GitHub won't be able to connect them implicitly.

-Configure the package settings now, in case you would like to [make this registry public](https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility)!
+Configure the package settings now, in case you would like to [make this registry public](https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility) and add write access for the Actions runner at the registry configuration page.

+Then the permissions that follow as we will configure can push images through ambient credentials without storing any PAT!

 #### Using Ambient Credentials on GitHub Actions